NB x GMCL x ECB- Banner-01 1200.png

 7.1.4.5.1.

-“Passport” & “Visa” are documents which allow a person to enter and be in the UK legally, they are not wholly determining factors in a player’s eligibility status.
+“Passport” & “Visa” are documents which allow a person to enter and be in the UK legally, they are not determining factors in a player’s eligibility status.

 7.1.4.5.1.1.